DamilolaAjayi/DamilolaAjayi/README.md

 I'm Dami.

 - 👯 I’m looking to collaborate on building software as a Full Stack Developer.
 My stack is MERN, I also write backend in Java.
+- 🌱 I’m currently learning Ruby on Rails and it has become my favorite stack in my learning journey so far.
 - ⚡ In my past job, I was an Energy Systems Designer doing 3D modeling, and PV Systems Sizing.

 Let's connect on [Twitter](https://twitter.com/dtajayi)!.